football player Thiago alcantara snapshot_rating

 Style classification

-Use the Role Cluster to project players into a style space so you know not only how strong, but what type they resemble.
+Use the Role Cluster to project players into a style space so you see not only how strong, but what type they resemble.

-• Use cases: role matching, squad building, finding replacements (nearest neighbors).
+• Use cases: role matching, squad building, and replacement search via nearest neighbors.

 • Interpretation: focuses on responsibilities and playing style rather than rigid position names.